Mantra and Music

 from Chant Your Heart Open CD

-Mantra, as used in Kundalini yoga, is a specific technology that uses sound vibration to affect and elevate consciousness, and, therefore, heals on all levels.
+Mantra is a specific technology that uses sound vibration to affect and elevate consciousness.

 “Man” means mind, “tra” means wave or projections.
 Therefore mantra is the projection of the mind through sound vibrations.